ihmcrobotics/ihmcrobotics.github.io/documentation/00-installation/00-java/00-installing-java/03-installing-java-on-OSX.md

 We currently provide support for OS X 10.11 El Capitan***\**** via the Oracle JDK, version 7 or higher: <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>

-***\****: The software may work on OS X versions as far back as Mavericks, but we do not currently actively build/test on Mavericks or Yosemite machines.
+***\****The software may work on OS X versions as far back as Mavericks, but we do not currently actively build/test on Mavericks or Yosemite machines.

-* ###Cleaning up Apple Java/Resolving Java3D Errors
+* Cleaning up Apple Java/Resolving Java3D Errors

 Before Java 7, Apple used to provide a Java distribution themselves.
 A lot of existing software still relies on the Apple Java 6 distribution, and many OS X machines that have been around for a while will probably have had this old Java distribution installed at some point.